IgnTabz/xHub-OPENSOURCED-FORK/README.md

+This is a xHub fork made by me it removes the License System and the "I think this might be cracked!"
+Message
 # xHub
  xHub is a hub core that has ALOT of features and something I've spent a lot of time on and decided to open source it.
 This is mainly because people say I can't code, but it's what ever!!!!!!